yxu132/prot2vec_contextualvec/README.md

 The __window size__ can be adjusted to any size that you would like to test and the site type can be one of (__'S'__, __'T'__, __'Y'__ and __'*'__) where * means all three types of sites.

+By combining the generated contextual vectors with other residue-level vector of potential phosphorylation sites, you can train your own models for predicting phosphorylation sites.